Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Node resources for I3S 1.6 and earlier

-To assure backwardcompatability with 1.6 clients a scene layers needs to have the Node index document as well as the shared resources avialable.
+To assure backward compatibility with 1.6 clients a scene layers needs to have the Node index document as well as the shared resources available.

-#### Shared
+#### Shared resources

 Shared resource includes the material definition of the node.

-**Access for textures from REST API**
+**Access shared resources from REST API**
 <table>
 <tr>
     <td>Type</td>